sloWays srl - Email: email@example.com - Telephone +39 055 2340736 - WWW.SLOWAYS.EU

 Hotel Riario is located in the center of Medieval Viterbo, in a builiding of the 16th century.
 Rooms are furnish in elegant way, comfortable and well-finished.
 These offer TV, free Wi-Fi, air conditioning.
 Breakfast is good and rich.

 B&B Nonna Loreta is located in a quiet and comfortable house and it offers a garden and a terrace.
 Rooms are well-finished and clean with air conditioning/heating, TV, private bathroom and some of these have common bathroom.
-Breakfast is richand varied.
-Owners are helpful and cozy.
+Breakfast is rich and varied.

 What is included